Plant Pick: Pawpaw Tree, Asimina triloba

 Plant Health Care News: Time for Deer Repellent and Anti-desiccant Applications

-Mid-November on the calendar means it’s time for Reese and Rick to spray deer repellent and anti-desiccant to protect vulnerable plants from winter damage.
+Mid-November on the calendar means it’s time for our PHC team to spray deer repellent and anti-desiccant to protect vulnerable plants from winter damage.
 If you’ve ever had browning of rhododendrons, boxwoods, hollies, leucothoes, or mountain laurels, you know what I mean by winter damage.
-This is caused by repeated cold winds or sudden shifts in temperature…
+This is caused by repeated cold winds or sudden temperature…